lipamaoa/Challenge/README.md

 ## Overview

 This application is a Pokémon search tool that allows users to find Pokémon by name and navigate through their details.
-It was created to provide a seamless and intuitive way for Pokémon enthusiasts to explore detailed data about their favorite Pokémon.
-The app leverages the comprehensive Pokémon API to pull data dynamically, featuring real-time searching, detail display, navigation through Pokémon entries, and efficient API usage through caching.
+It's built with React and uses data fetched from the Pokémon API.
+Features include real-time searching, detail display, navigation through Pokémon entries, and efficient API usage through caching.

 ## Technologies Used